 *Click on the Urth banner in this post to get a great price on all URTH products

 The filters are also generally quite expensive so make sure that you keep it clean and scratch-free.
 Make sure you keep it in its original plastic container or in a soft filter holder.
 Also note that with the increased exposure time, every spec of dust on your sensor is amplified so you may need to do a bit of cleaning of the image in your post-processing.

 The image above was taken in the Bay of Fires Conservation Area in Tasmania.
 As soon as we saw this image we knew it would be a great shot using the Hoya ND400 filter (9 stop).
 We took several images as the water wasn’t always extending as far into the foreground as we wanted.
 In Photoshop we simply opened the images we wanted to use as layers and using masks we painted through the water in the foreground to give it more blur and making it a better image.

 If you love extremely long exposures for special effects then try a filter with 13, 15 or even 20 stops reduction in light.
-URTH Filters (formerly Gobe Filters) produces an extremely good square 13 stop filter (see below) which produces fantastic results (you’ll need a filter holder to use this).
-Visit their site here and add ‘widescenes’ at checkout to receive 15% off all their products.
+URTH Filters (formerly Gobe Filters) produces great filters that are suitable for long exposures and produce fantastic results (you’ll need a filter holder to use these).
+Visit their site here and add ‘widescenes‘ at checkout to receive 15% off all their products.

 Coral Coast, Fiji Islands.
 Shot taken with the Gobe ND10000 13stop ND Filter

 We have released a free E-book which includes a step-by-step guide to using these filters for long exposures and a handy printable pocket guide to using the filters.

 If you have any questions or comments we would love to hear from you.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.